clarkdave/clarkdave.net/content/posts/2012-09-06-postgresql-error-type-hstore-does-not-exist.md

     psql template1 -c 'create extension hstore;'

-When you drop and recreate your application databases, hstore will be installed by default.
-If you can't drop them (say you're running in production, and have just decided to use hstore) you can still install hstore by hand, but you'll need to be a superuser to do it.
+When any of your application databases are created, hstore will now be installed by default.
+To install it in your existing databases, use psql as a superuser:

+    psql application_db -c 'create extension hstore;'

+These methods avoid giving your application user `superuser` permissions, which would be required if you wanted to install hstore as part of your migrations.